ABUIYAAD

 Six-Feet Social Distancing Has No Scientific Basis and Is Made Up

-Social distancing in which disease-free healthy people keep away from other disease-free healthy people by six-feet is pure, raw superstition[1] and a fabrication of the disbelievers and arises from their exaggeration and misguidance in the matter of contagion, and their erroneous, flawed theories of disease, from the greatest and most dangerous of which is the fraud and pseudoscience of Virology which is being used as a tool to advance Collectivist agendas on the world stage, along with the global warming hoax.
+Social distancing in which disease-free healthy people keep away from other disease-free healthy people by six-feet is pure, raw superstition[1] and a fabrication of the disbelievers and arises from their exaggeration and misguidance in the matter of contagion, and their erroneous, flawed theories of disease, from which is the fraud and pseudoscience of Virology which is being used as a tool to advance Collectivist agendas on the world stage, along with the global warming hoax.

 The implemention of this superstition is now widely acknowledged to have caused much harm and ruin to individuals (mentally and materially), to families, societies, the economies of nations, and the physical and mental development of children.

-Shaykh al-Albānī lamented that the Muslims have blindly followed the disbelievers in their exaggeration in the matter of contagion, which enters them into whisperings (waswasah) and needlessly cutting off ties.
-Indeed, this affair evidently enters into minor shirk and is nothing but the exaggeration and imitation of disbelievers that the scholars of the past clearly warned against (see Ibn Rajab and Sulaymān Hamdān).
+Shaykh al-Albānī lamented that Muslim doctors have blindly followed the disbelievers in their exaggeration in the matter of contagion, which enters them into whisperings (waswasah) and needlessly cutting off ties.
+Indeed, this affair evidently enters into superstition[2] and is nothing but the exaggeration and imitation of disbelievers that the scholars of the past clearly warned against (see Ibn Rajab and Sulaymān Hamdān).

 What’s the difference between wearing a bracelet for relief from pain and keeping six-feet away from a disease-free healthy person fearing a disease that he does not have?
 There is none.
 Shaykh Ibn ʿUthaymīn (رحمه الله) explained this subject matter of the ways and means and minor shirk very clearly, providing clear principles in that respect.